 18 Dec 2025

 Sugar-free?
 Reduced sugar?
-What is really behind it?
+What’s really behind it?
 A guide for your office.

 Sugar-free?
 Reduced sugar?
-What is really behind it?
+What’s really behind it?
 A guide for your office.

-More and more people want to reduce sugar – in everyday life, in the office, during sports.
-But terms like sugar-free, reduced sugar, or no added sugar often confuse more than they help.
-At the same time, new sugar substitutes and sweeteners constantly hit the market, claiming to make everything better.
+More and more people want to reduce sugar – in everyday life, at the office, and during sport.
+But terms like sugar-free, reduced-sugar or no added sugar often confuse more than they help.
+At the same time, new sugar substitutes and sweeteners are constantly coming onto the market, which are supposedly meant to improve everything.

-But what is really behind this?
+But what is really behind them?
 And which choice is sensible for your workforce in the long term?

-"Sugar" is a collective term for various sweet carbohydrates.
-Traditional household sugar (sucrose) provides energy and gives the typical sweet taste.
-However, it is also suspected of promoting obesity, type 2 diabetes, and dental problems when consumed excessively – risks you want to minimize in a healthy working environment.
+“Sugar” is a collective term for various sweet carbohydrates.
+Classic household sugar (sucrose) provides energy and ensures the typical sweet taste.
+However, it is also suspected of promoting overweight, type 2 diabetes, and dental problems when consumed excessively – risks you want to minimize in a healthy working environment.

-2. What are sugar substitutes and sweeteners – what's the difference?
+2. What are sugar substitutes and sweeteners – what is the difference?

 Sugar substitutes are sweetening agents that mimic the taste of sugar – but contain fewer or no calories.